-The Litre of Light is the brainchild of Brazilian, Alfredo Moser.
+The Liter of Light is the brainchild of Brazilian, Alfredo Moser.
 In a nutshell a litre of light is a solar “lightbulb” made with a few basic materials; a large clean empty plastic bottle, a couple of capfuls of bleach, filtered water, sealant to keep the bottle airtight and a square of corrugated iron.
 Once installed on a roof top, sunlight reflects through the bottle to provide light equivalent to approximately 50 watts during the day.

 Moses’s lightbulb moment has provided rays of light to plenty of people living in windowless slums and townships across the globe.
 It something could be really useful here in South Africa, so I figured it would be a fun AND practical project to test with the kids.
 I also figured it was so simple that even a science dummy could make one.